SmartTraceIO/visfresh-web/Visfresh-WEB/docs/RestService.md

 # Visfresh Rest Service

 ### Date format:###
-The date should have following format `yyyy-MM-dd'T'HH:mm:ss.SSSZ` with RFC 822 time zone as for requests as for responses.
+The date should have following format `yyyy-MM-dd'T'HH:mm` in current user's time zone if the user is logged in now and UTC time zone otherwise.
 Example:
-`2015-09-30T01:19:56.060+0300`
+`2015-09-30T01:19`
 ### Requests and responses:###
 The GET request parameters of URL link should be URL encoded to, but JSON body of request and response should be sent as is without URL encoding.